List of Berliner FC Dynamo seasons: Background

-BFC Dynamo qualified for the NOFV-Oberliga in the 2003-04 season and successfully brought the insolvency proceedings to a positive conclusion largely through the efforts of supporters and financial contributions from the new presidium.
+BFC Dynamo qualified for the NOFV-Oberliga in the 2003-04 season and successfully brought the insolvency proceedings to a positive conclusion, largely through the efforts of supporters and contributions from the new presidium.
 The club consolidated in the NOFV-Oberliga and captured another two Berlin Cup titles.
 The team was undefeated in the 2013-14 NOFV-Oberliga Nord and finally qualified for the Regionalliga Nordost.
-The team has since established itself as a strong team in the Regionalliga Nordost and a major competitor in the Berlin Cup.